Stability of local tip pool sizes: Introduction

 \subsection{Contributions}

-This paper has three major contributions: \begin{enumerate} \item We formalize the above description of the (distributed) protocol using an appropriate stochastic process.
-This is the first continuous-time model for local perceptions of a DAG-based distributed ledger together with the communication on the underlying peer-to-peer network. \item Our main result, Theorem \ref{thm:ergodic}, is a \emph{formal proof} of the stability of the local tip pool sizes.
-The proof relies on an asymptotic drift analysis, Theorem \ref{theo:drift}, that allows, together with a regeneration structure, to obtain qualitative results on the stationarity and ergodicity of the local tip pools. \item Finally, through Monte-Carlo simulations, we provide more quantitative results highlighting the influence of the protocols environment on the differences in the local perceptions. \end{enumerate}
+This paper has four major contributions: \begin{enumerate} \item We formalize the distributed protocol using a stochastic process with global Poisson issuance (Assumption~\ref{ass:poisson}) and a standard partial-synchrony assumption on network delays.
+To the best of our knowledge, this constitutes the first continuous-time model capturing the local perceptions of a DAG-based distributed ledger and the underlying peer-to-peer communication. \item Our main theoretical result, Theorem~\ref{theo:poisson-stability}, proves stability of the observer and local tip pool sizes under Poisson issuance.
+The proof combines an additive Foster--Lyapunov drift estimate for an augmented process that tracks both the observer tip count and a recent-activity window count with a long-gap minorization / regeneration argument to obtain positive Harris recurrence.
+A separate exponential-drift argument based on Hajek's theorem then yields exponential tail and moment bounds. \item We derive a Little-type identity for the observer tip pool (Section~\ref{sec:little}) in the stationary continuous-time Poisson regime associated with the embedded invariant law, relating the stationary mean number of tips to the mean time until a Palm-typical block is first referenced. \item Finally, we present Monte-Carlo simulations (Section~\ref{sec:simulations}) as qualitative illustrations of how the protocol environment influences both the level and the variability of local perceptions. \end{enumerate}

+In our model, we introduce a \emph{perfect observer} -- a fictitious entity that sees all blocks instantaneously with zero delay.
+Its tip pool size $X_n^{(o)}$ is the natural global backlog functional.
+It is not identical to any local backlog under delay, but Lemma~\ref{lem:X_nX_nc} shows that local and common tip-pool sizes differ from the observer count by at most a term controlled by the recent-activity count $L_n$.
+The key technical difficulty is that neither component alone admits a simple negative drift: the backlog drift depends on the level of agreement across local views, which is controlled by $L_n$, while $L_n$ fluctuates independently of the backlog.
+Theorem~\ref{theo:poisson-stability} shows that an augmented Lyapunov function coupling both quantities nevertheless yields a Foster--Lyapunov drift condition.